-The caring people who assume essential roles in our aging lives make an extreme impact.
-The positive emotional impact of quality care is one thing that keeps our elderly alive, happy and well.
-In addition, assurance of the simple fact that our loved ones are being cared for can have a positive emotional impact on the family as well.
-If you are a senior citizen who is a recipient of care, you may know these things very well.
+The compassionate and caring people who assume the role of essential workers in our aging lives can make an extreme impact.
+The positive emotional impact of quality care is one thing that keeps members of our elderly population healthy, happy and safe.
+In addition, assurance of the simple fact that our senior loved ones are being cared for can have a positive emotional impact on our families as well.
+If you are a senior citizen who is a recipient of in-home care, you may know these things very well.
 If you are the loved one of a senior, you may not know about them yet.

-Think about the caregiver who has entered your life at the request of you or your loved ones, or at the order of a physician.
-If they are a quality caregiver, they came to you with the purpose of ensuring health and wellbeing.
-They are responsible for doing things you or your elderly loved one can no longer do and understanding how to facilitate independent living as much as possible.
+Think about the professional caregiver who has entered your life at the request of you or your loved ones, or at the order of a physician.
+Trained and knowledgeable Amada Senior Care caregivers are paired with senior clients with the purpose of ensuring their health and well-being.
+They are responsible for assisting you or your elderly loved one and understanding how to facilitate senior independent living as much as possible.

-Caregivers remember details that seniors depend on, such as knowing the right time for medication, medical visit schedules or even diet restrictions and how to cook for them.
-Besides providing services for basic needs or activities of daily living, they dedicate their minds and bodies towards serving seniors in a way that no other health professional can.
-Caregivers often enter intimate areas of care once they earn trust and respect from their patients.
-They set aside personal discomforts that other people would feel from being close to the elderly in order to provide the best care possible.
+Professional care providers like those serving at Amada franchise offices have the knowledge and experience to remember details that seniors depend on, such as knowing the right time for medication, medical visit schedules, diet restrictions and how to cook for them.
+Besides providing care services for everyday needs or activities of daily living (ADLs), they dedicate their minds and bodies towards serving seniors in a way that no other health professional can.

-To bathe, feed, dress, walk, toilet and clean – all at the service of another person besides yourself – takes genuine selflessness and a resolve to prioritize someone else’s needs above everything else.
 Caregivers make a profession of not only doing these things for seniors but of caring about seniors personally as well.
-Their concern for the seniors they care for is the motivating fuel for all the service they perform.
-Seniors are often extremely grateful for this and can feel immense emotional security knowing their basic needs are taken care of.
+Still, it takes genuine selflessness and a resolve to prioritize someone else’s personal care needs— toilet, bathe, groom, feed, dress, ambulate, etc.—above everything else.
+The concern expressed for the seniors they care for is the motivating fuel for all the caregiving services they perform.
+Seniors receiving in-home care often are extremely grateful for this and can feel immense emotional security knowing their basic needs are taken care of.

-One very important emotional benefit a senior citizen receives from their caregiver is companionship.
+One very important emotional benefit a senior receives from their caregiver is companionship.
 Social isolation is a devastating problem seniors frequently endure, especially if they do not have family nearby.
+The necessity of minimizing risks during COVID-19 has increased feelings of loneliness among homebound seniors.
 With a caregiver, seniors have someone to see and talk to regularly.
 This kind of social interaction has multiple health benefits and emotionally, it is effective in reducing mental health issues such as depression.
 A caregiver has the potential to become your elderly loved one’s best friend.

-Though potentially unbeknownst to you, there are both positive and negative emotional impacts of quality care on a caregiver.
-The situation changes whether your caregiver is hired through an agency or if they are your loved one, and statistics show that caregivers tend to be a senior’s spouse or daughter.
+There are both positive and negative emotional impacts of quality care on a caregiver.
+The situation changes whether your caregiver is hired through a highly ranked agency like Amada Senior Care or if they are your loved one, and statistics show that caregivers tend to be a senior’s spouse or daughter.
 This informal care can culturally be the norm, particularly for diverse American families that embrace filial piety, or the tradition of caring for elders within the family.
 Also, when family members are the closest and most trusted people who have the access to a senior in need, they are frequently turned to for the task of managing a senior’s care.

 Informal caregivers devote a large amount of time and energy to care, which can take up to 24 hours in a day.
 They find little time for themselves, which means less privacy and leisure.
 Caregiving can increase expenses and reduce income, especially if the loved one has to sacrifice a daily job to provide care at home.
 These factors can lead to worsened mood and perception of a decrease in quality of life.